DragonPlayerX/ScreenshotManager/README.md

 - Rotating an image will delete the Metadata
 - Automatic image loading is **not** compatible with LagFreeScreenshots
+- Guilded webhooks will work with next release

 *Will be fixed soon*